IlyaZinkovich/ilyazinkovich.github.io/_posts/2017/oct/2018-04-08-database-coupling.md

 In the perfect world, services in distributed systems hide their data behind an interface.
 Although [the shared database](http://www.enterpriseintegrationpatterns.com/patterns/messaging/SharedDataBaseIntegration.html) is a well-known services integration [anti-pattern](http://www.ben-morris.com/a-shared-database-is-still-an-anti-pattern-no-matter-what-the-justification), it's still one of the most used ones due to its reduced initial complexity and promising consistency guarantees.

 Extracting services in a system with an overused shared database integration style becomes a nightmare.
-Even if you find a subdomain to isolate, you still need to decouple its data from the rest of the system.
+Even if you find a sub-domain to isolate, you still need to decouple its data from the rest of the system.

 My point is that we can gradually solve this problem avoiding massive [rewrites](https://www.youtube.com/watch?v=AXU4-VlAAcg).
 But we need better tools to do this.